IvanTorchio/IvanTorchio/README.md

 - Github
 - Programming sites like Visual Studio 2022, Visual Studio Code, Replit, Scratch, Notepad++

-## 🗿Extra thigs about me:
+## 🗿Things I like doing in my free time:

-- I like Videogames
+- I like playing Videogames
-- I like Anime
+- I like watching Anime
-- I like Anime Conventions
+- I like going to Anime Conventions
-- I like Manga
+- I like reading Manga
-- I like Cosplaying
+- I like doing Cosplaying